MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-authorization.md

 ## Use environment-based authentication

-If you're running your application in a tightly controlled environment such as in a container, environment-based authentication is a natural choice.
-You configure the shell environment before running your application and the Go SDK reads these environment variables at runtime to authenticate with Azure.
+If you're running your application in a controlled setting, environment-based authentication is a natural choice.
+With this authentication method, you configure the shell environment before running your application.
+At runtime, the Go SDK reads these environment variables to authenticate with Azure.

-Environment-based authentication has support for all authentication methods except device tokens, evaluated in the following order: Client credentials, certificates, username/password, and Managed Service Identity (MSI).
-If a required environment variable is unset or the SDK gets a refusal from the authentication service, the next authentication type is tried.
-If the SDK cannot authenticate from the environment, it returns an error.
+Environment-based authentication has support for all authentication methods except device tokens, evaluated in the following order:

+* Client credentials
+* X509 certificates
+* Username/password
+* Managed Service Identity (MSI)

+If an authentication type has unset values or is refused, the SDK automatically tries the next authentication type.
+When no more types are available to try, the SDK returns an error.

 The following table details the environment variables that need to be set for each authentication type supported by environment-based authentication.